CookiePLMonster/CookiePLMonster.github.io/_mods/test-drive-eod-ps2/shoulders-control-mapping.md

 date: 09-10-2021
 ---

+{:.disclaimer.info}
+This patch is shipped with PCSX2 starting with v1.7.5746.

 NASCAR Heat 2002, the first PS2 game from Monster Games, shipped with 4 control schemes to choose from.
 One of those control schemes was called "Shoulders", and mapped throttle/brake to R2/L2.
 This translates really well to modern gamepads, allowing the player to use triggers for precise throttle control.